bhushan-rokade/notetube/README.md

 1. Enter the YouTube video link.
 2. Provide a brief description of how the notes should be structured.
 3. Click submit to generate AI-powered notes.
 4. Download the notes as a PDF.
+5. While Downloading set the margins option to default.

 ## 📦 Installation & Setup
 1. Clone the repository: